mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

 3. Bears must get checked again
 4. Bulls believe they are unstoppable
 5. Bulls lose and the BMR fails.
 A drop occurs.

-### Two Waters Glasses One Wine Glass
-Having Two Water Glasses and One Wine Glasss is Goated.
-Absolutely Goated.
-Oh Yeah!